xurde/ndc-java-sdk/README.md

 	<handle exception>
 }
 ```
-**NOTE:** At the moment only AirShoppingRQBuilder and SeatAvailabilityRQ are available.
+**NOTE:** At the moment only available builders are:
+* AirShoppingRQBuilder
+* SeatAvailabilityRQBuilder
+* ServiceListRQBuilder
+* ServicePriceRQBuilder
 All other requests can be constructed manually, using ObjectFactory in org.iata.ndc.schema package.
 New common element builders will be added to org.iata.ndc.builder.element package.